 Other individuals may be eligible to apply through the transfer application process if they can submit a portfolio of their creative work.
 This includes individuals who have or will have by June a bachelor's degree or the equivalent in a discipline other than architecture or those who have begun studies in a discipline related to architecture.
 Transfer applicants must apply before January 5 for September classes.
 Transfer applicants will be required to complete and submit a home test.
 Details will be mailed to applicants with the portfolio instructions.
-The admission decisions and the levels of entry for transfer students will be based upon a review of college record and of portfolio work.
+The admission decisions and the levels of entry for transfer students will be based upon a review of college record, the home test and portfolio work.
 Special instructions concerning the content and form of transfer portfolios are mailed to applicants in late January or early February, to be returned to us by the posted date.
 All transfer applicants must submit official transcripts of previous educational experiences (high school and college and prior SAT or ACT scores).

 If admitted, transfer students are offered admission into a specific year of the five-year design sequence.
 This decision is final and acceptance of the offer of admission represents agreement on the part of the admitted student with this decision.
-It will be necessary for the matriculating transfer student to successfully complete the design studio to which he/she is admitted, as well as all subsequent studios, as part of their degree requirements.
+It will be necessary for the matriculating transfer student to successfully complete the design studio to which he/she is admitted, as well as all subsequent studios, as part of his or her degree requirements.
+Transfer applicants from programs other than accredited architecture programs will likely be placed in the first-year Design studio (Architectonics).
 The official academic transcript of a transfer student will be reviewed prior to the student's first registration.
 This review will determine what, if any, additional coursework may be eligible for transfer credit.
 (See page 35 for more information on transfer credit evaluation by the School of Architecture.)